Basic Information about Visa Obtaining Process to travel to Nepal

 Visa Facility Duration Fee

 Multiple entry 15 days US$ 30 or equivalent convertible currency

 Multiple entry 30 days US$ 50 or equivalent convertible currency

 Multiple entry 90 days US$ 125 or equivalent convertible currency

 The following categories of visas could be issued by the Department of Immigration in Nepal:

 Eligibility: Students-Research Scholars, Teachers and their family members.
 Requirement: Recommendation letter from the Ministry of Education, work Permit for Teachers.
 Bank Balance certificate, Seven copies application forms with photographs.
 Duration: Up to one year, however, it can be extended.
 Issuing Authority: Director General, Department of Immigration.

-The Nepalese Missions abroad or the Director General of the Department of Immigration can issue NRN visa for an initial period with the approval of the Ministry of Home Affairs.
-Interim (Transit) Visa Immigration Officer is allowed to issue an interim (transit) visa to any foreign national who needs to spend a night in Nepal before traveling to a third country or to any passenger of an aircraft that has made an emergency landing at Nepalese airport.
+The Nepali Missions abroad or the Director General of the Department of Immigration can issue NRN visa for an initial period with the approval of the Ministry of Home Affairs.
+Interim (Transit) Visa Immigration Officer is allowed to issue an interim (transit) visa to any foreign national who needs to spend a night in Nepal before traveling to a third country or to any passenger of an aircraft that has made an emergency landing at Nepali airport.
 Such a visa will be valid for one day.